venkyzealous/SelfMade/Product Documentation.md

     * Any task with an `EndDate` will appear on the calendar on its due date.
     * Any task with both a `StartDate` and `EndDate` will be displayed as an event block spanning those dates.
 * **Purpose:** This view is ideal for weekly planning, visualizing workload over time, and ensuring that deadlines are not missed.
 It offers a crucial temporal context that a simple list cannot provide.

+### 10.0 Data Export & Import

+The app focusses on empowering user to own their data by allowing exporting importing as needed.

+* **Data Management:** Allows exporting and importing of all data as json file to client device
+* **Local Storage:** App uses browser local storage to store and retreive data and avoid storing anything server